 Again, unlike the VA streamline refinance, the borrower’s credit report will be pulled and reviewed by the VA lender evaluating the VA cash out refinance request.
 While the VA does not establish a minimum credit score, most lenders require a minimum credit score of 620 although lenders have the right to increase this minimum score requirement to 680 or above, depending upon the lender’s preference.

 All VA cash out loans require a full appraisal as the maximum loan amount is based upon the current appraised value.
 The VA lender will order the appraisal and use the reported value to establish a loan amount.
-It should be noted that just because a VA cash out loan can be as much as 100 percent of the value of the property does not mean the veteran is required to accept the maximum loan amount.
+It should be noted that just because a VA cash out loan can be as much as 100% of the value of the property does not mean the veteran is required to accept the maximum loan amount.

 A Good Option?

 When considering a VA cash out refinance loan, care should be taken to make sure the VA cash out program is a true benefit.
-Remember that VA home loans require a funding fee and can be as much as 3.15 percent of the loan amount, reducing the net amount of cash to the borrower.
+Remember that VA home loans require a funding fee and can be as much as 3.15% of the loan amount, reducing the net amount of cash to the borrower.

 If you have enough equity in your home, a cash out loan underwritten to conventional standards can provide more cash to you without the need for a funding fee.
-Talk with your VA loan officer to decide which option is better for you.